pierrehenrymuller/ESP-FBot/docs/m5atom-extras.md

                 - light.turn_off: status_led
 ```

 This way, if the ATOM light disconnects from the battery, the light will turn off.
+See a [full example configuration of this here](https://github.com/Ylianst/ESP-FBot/blob/main/docs/example-m5atom-light-soc.yaml).